Here is your complete DIY travel guide to the tourist spots in Samar province!

 6. Sohotan Caves & Natural Bridge Park

 The Natural Bridge Park came into fruition in 1935 to protect the exotic rock formations, pristine rainforests, and caves along the Sohotan River.
 It’s one of the most visited tourist spots in Samar and is a treasure trove for biological explorers.
 Navigate along the park and you’ll find beautiful pools and limestone formations.
-There is also a cave which hosts numerous bats.
+There is also a cave that hosts numerous bats.
 Explore the jungle and you’ll find yourself in the middle of ecological bounty.

 - Location/Jump-off: Brgy Guirang, Basay